 Orange County Domestic Violence Expungement Attorney

 In California, domestic violence charges are taken very seriously.
 As such, prosecutors will work aggressively to prove guilt beyond a reasonable doubt.
 A conviction for domestic violence can have many damaging effects on a person’s life.
 Not only may they be subject to incarceration, probation, fines, and community services, but they also result in a mark on a person’s criminal record.
-Having a criminal history can make it difficult to get a job, find a place to live, or qualify for certain benefits.
+A criminal history can make it challenging to get a job, find a place to live, or qualify for certain benefits.

 Fortunately, some individuals convicted of domestic violence may be eligible for relief through a process called expungement.
-Essentially, if granted, an expungement results in a dismissal of the case and releases the individual “from all penalties and disabilities resulting from the offense” (California Penal Code 1203.4).
+Essentially, if granted, an expungement dismisses the case and releases the individual “from all penalties and disabilities resulting from the offense” (California Penal Code 1203.4).
 After the relief is ordered, the individual can lawfully say that they have not been convicted of domestic violence.
 Expungement can lead to a better chance of getting a job, career advancement, and housing and educational opportunities.

-In California, domestic violence is the use of force or violence against a person with whom the alleged offender has a relationship with.
+In California, domestic violence is the use of force or violence against a person with whom the alleged offender has a relationship.
 The relationship does not have to be a romantic one.
 Even attacks on a roommate can be considered domestic violence.

 One aspect of domestic violence is that whoever made the accusation has little say in preventing a prosecution if they later change their mind.
 The police expect the victim to ask for charges to be dropped.
-However, the victim’s request may have no effect on whether or not the prosecutor pursues the case.
+However, the victim’s request may not affect whether or not the prosecutor pursues the case.

 Can a Misdemeanor Domestic Violence Conviction Be Expunged?